Framework-Labs-D2C/Bearaby-Audit/README.md

 | ajtzyd | 2024-02-01 15:24:34.866 | bearabystore.myshopify.com | 135310999738 | https://bearabystore.myshopify.com/products/the-napper?desktop  | 34 | 28 | 32 | 75 | 57 | 72 |
 | fc1iwh | 2024-02-01 15:21:38.892 | bearabystore.myshopify.com | 135310999738 | https://bearabystore.myshopify.com/products/the-napper?preview\_theme\_id=135310999738&desktop  | 32 | 27 | 28 | 61 | 48 | 62 |

-A major issue is that no image optimization is happening.
+There does not seem to be any image optimization occurring.
 All images are loaded in only 1 fixed size and not dynamically based on the users screen size.

-There also seems to be a performance script is active, similar to Platter's performance app, but Bearaby's runs client side only.
-This results in a delayed user experience to start, without deferring a very high initial page load.
+There seems to be a performance script that is active, similar to Platter's performance app, but Bearaby's runs client side only.
+This results in a delayed user experience to start, without deferring the very high initial page load.
 The only benefit is that compute time is delayed.
-This also blocks some of the testing options for server rendered performance.
+The script also blocks some of the testing options for server rendered performance.

 Note to future dev / design task, there is a ton of customizations around the Product integrating Weights / Sizes